JordanStone/Project3/README.txt

 TEST CASES:
 	Test for p1 compares average probe count of INSERT and DELETE for several opDict objects to their expected bound at O(1+a).

-	Test for p2 compares average probe count of INSERT and DELETE for several closedHash objects to their aproximate value of (1+1/(1-a)^2)/2 and (1+1/(1-a))/2, respectively.

-	Test of p5 compares the result of the dijkstra function to arrays of expected values.
-Expected P list is for values expected of an array/graph starting at 0	instead of 1.

-	Test of p6 compares the result of the dijkstra function to arrays of expected values.
-Expected P list is for values expected of an array/graph starting at 0 instead of 1.

 	Test of p7 compares result of the floyd function to 2D arrays of expected values.
 Expected P list for values expected of a 2D array starting at 1, as